SNU-RTOS/SoftPreempt/README.md

 ./build.sh
 ```

-The resulting binaries and libraries will be placed in the `bin/` directory and the project root.
+The resulting binaries and libraries will be placed in the `bin/` directory and the project root, respectively.

 ## Usage

 ### Applying the OpenCL Shim

-To use the OpenCL shim library system-wide, follow these steps:
+To use the OpenCL shim library, follow these steps:

 1. **Rename the Vendor Library**
    Rename your existing vendor OpenCL library (typically in `/usr/lib`) to `libOpenCL_vendor.so`: